euwbah/musescore-xen-tuner/README.md

 This sets the b^ accidental to -90 cents, v to -50 cents, and so on.

-However, do note that if you're using this feature, you're either dealing with a really, really, complicated/obscure tuning system, or you're doing something wrong.
+However, do note that if you're using this feature, you're either dealing with a really, complicated/obscure tuning system (8th-32nd harmonics scale stretched by pi?), or you're doing something wrong.

 Reasonably sized regular temperament & JI subsets should be representable with only regularly-generated accidental chains.

-If you require accidental ligatures where some individual symbols (like in HEJI/Sagittal) represent accidentals from multiple chains, you should use the accidental ligature feature instead.
+If you require accidental ligatures where some individual symbols represent accidentals from multiple chains (like in HEJI & Sagittal), you should use the accidental ligature feature instead.

 -----